AntonioJBT/pipeline_example/README.rst

 A repo to keep tests for drmaa, ruffus and cgatcore.
 Scripts and examples are from the relevant packages.
 For drmaa only PBSPro has examples.
+This is rather incomplete.
+You can see further examples and some installation instructions for cgatcore in project_quickstart_

+.. _project_quickstart: git clone https://github.com/AntonioJBT/project_quickstart.git

 To use
 ------